Chris Dodd: Tenure

 During the 1994 elections, the Republicans won the majority in both houses of Congress.
 Dodd therefore entered the minority for the second time in his Senate career.
 He ran for the now vacant position of Senate Minority Leader, but was defeated by South Dakota Senator Tom Daschle by one vote.
 The vote was tied 23–23, and it was Colorado Senator Ben Nighthorse Campbell who cast the deciding vote by absentee ballot in favor of Daschle.

 From 1995 to 1997, he served as General Chairman of the Democratic National Committee.
-As General Chairman, Dodd was the DNC's spokesman.
-Donald Fowler served as National Chairman, running the party's day-to-day operations.
+As General chairman, Dodd was the DNC's spokesman.
+Donald Fowler served as National chairman, running the party's day-to-day operations.

 Dodd has also involved himself in children's and family issues, founding the first Senate Children's Caucus and authoring the Family and Medical Leave Act (FMLA), which requires larger employers to provide employees unpaid leave in the event of illness, a sick family member, or the birth or adoption of a child.
 To date, more than 50 million employees have taken advantage of FMLA mandates.
 He is working to support a bill that would require employers to provide paid family and medical leave.
 For his work on behalf of children and families, the National Head Start association named him "Senator of the Decade" in 1990.

 Dodd briefly considered running for president in 2004, but ultimately decided against such a campaign and endorsed fellow Connecticut Senator Joe Lieberman.
 He then was considered as a likely running mate for his friend, eventual Democratic nominee John Kerry.
 He was also considered a possible candidate for replacing Daschle as Senate Minority Leader in the 109th Congress, but he declined, and that position was instead filled by Harry Reid.

-Dodd maintained an office in Hartford, Connecticut, which was burglarized in 2007 by a man stealing property for subsequent sale to support his drug habit.
+Dodd maintained an office in Hartford, Connecticut, which was burgled in 2007 by a man stealing property for subsequent sale to support his drug habit.

-On December 2, 2009, Dodd introduced a revised version of a bill addressing fallout from the Great Recession to the Senate Banking Committee, which would become known as the Dodd–Frank Wall Street Reform and Consumer Protection Act.
+On December 2, 2009, Dodd introduced a revised version of a bill addressing fallout from the Great Recession to the Senate banking committee, which would become known as the Dodd–Frank Wall Street Reform and Consumer Protection Act.
 The bill contains his name as well as that of House member Barney Frank.